CA-APM/ca-apm-acc-api-scripts/README.md

 # Support
 This document and extension are made available from CA Technologies.
 They are provided as examples at no charge as a courtesy to the CA APM Community at large.
 This extension might require modification for use in your environment.
 However, this extension is not supported by CA Technologies, and inclusion in this site should not be construed to be an endorsement or recommendation by CA Technologies.
 This extension is not covered by the CA Technologies software license agreement and there is no explicit or implied warranty from CA Technologies.
 The extension can be used and distributed freely amongst the CA APM Community, but not sold.
 As such, it is unsupported software, provided as is without warranty of any kind, express or implied, including but not limited to warranties of merchantability and fitness for a particular purpose.
 CA Technologies does not warrant that this resource will meet your requirements or that the operation of the resource will be uninterrupted or error free or that any defects will be corrected.
 The use of this extension implies that you understand and agree to the terms listed herein.
 Although this extension is unsupported, please let us know if you have any problems or questions.
 You can add comments to the CA CA APM Community site so that the author(s) can attempt to address the issue or question.
 Unless explicitly stated otherwise this extension is only supported on the same platforms as the CA APM Java agent.

 # Product Compatibilty Matrix
 http://pcm.ca.com/

 # Categories

-Examples GUENTER IS THIS OK?
+Examples

 # Change Log
 Changes for each extension version.